Marius2m/NodeJS-Website/README.md

-# WAD
+# NodeJS Project

-## Initial configuration for the static page only HTML,CSS,JS
+## Dental Clinic website using NodeJS with Express, HTML and CSS, and basic SQL for staff/ clients accounts (and appointments)